gusti-alfarisy/ContinualDeepOSR/readme.md

-# Continual Deep Open Set Recognition
+# Enhancing Continual Deep Open Set Recognition with Perceptive Unknown Feature Search - Class Incremental Quad-Channel constrastive Prototype Networks (CI-QCCPN).

+This is the official code for the paper entitled "Enhancing Continual Deep Open Set Recognition with Perceptive Unknown Feature Search"

 ## Feature Extraction
 If you do not have the dataset, please download the extracted features from this link: https://drive.google.com/file/d/1zZUGH3J4K-8R0wPR-erwdL2DNJMEoKCz/view?usp=sharing